RedHatInsights/patchman-clients/inventory/docs/CanonicalFactsInAllOf.md

 HasSubscriptionManagerId returns a boolean if a field has been set.

-### SetSubscriptionManagerIdNil

-`func (o *CanonicalFactsInAllOf) SetSubscriptionManagerIdNil(b bool)`

- SetSubscriptionManagerIdNil sets the value for SubscriptionManagerId to be an explicit nil

-### UnsetSubscriptionManagerId
-`func (o *CanonicalFactsInAllOf) UnsetSubscriptionManagerId()`

-UnsetSubscriptionManagerId ensures that no value is present for SubscriptionManagerId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)